roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  Bao looked up and explained, "Ms. Amber instructed I must wake you up with an orgasm."

  "What?"
 I said, equally flabbergasted by both the act and the reason.
-Report_Story #4